Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-test-ton-stake-private-testnet.md

             --rootchain.sender 0x57ab89f4eabdffce316809d790d5c93a49908510
 ```

-## Check TON commit rewards and withdrawal
+## Checking TON Commit Rewards and Withdrawal

-Operator client is going to submit an Tx commit to rootchain when Operator proceeds mining child chain block.
+Operator client submits Tx commits to rootchain when operator proceeds with mining child chain blocks.

-At this time, Seigniorage rewards of TON will be calculated as follow how much `WTON` staked by each operator in the seigniorage manager contract.
+Seigniorage rewards of TON will be calculated by the seigniorage manager contract based on how much `WTON` are staked by each operator.

-### Run Operator1 chain
+### Running Operator1 chain

-As following command, Run Opreator1 node in private network.
+Run opreator1 node in a private network with the following command.

 ```bash
 plasma-evm $ build/bin/geth --nousb \